| | |

 • 1 tablespoon organic cane sugar

-• ¼ cup coconut oil softened, but not liquid
+• ¼ cup coconut oil, softened, but not liquid

-• 4-6 tablespoon cold non-dairy milk
+• 4-6 tablespoon cold non-dairy milk, unsweetened

-• 1 tablespoon organic cane sugar for sprinkling
+• 1 tablespoon organic cane sugar, for sprinkling

 Apple Filling:

-• 3 medium apples peeled and cored
+• 3 medium apples, washed, peeled and cored (see above notes on best varieties to use)

 • 3 tablespoon maple syrup